banhpete/Notes-on-Back-End-Topics/README.md

 ### What is Node.js and why do we use it?
 Node.js is a JavaScript Runtime Environment based off the same JavaScript Engine that Google Chrome uses (V8), that allows us to run JavaScript outside of the browser and instead run it directly on a computer or server OS.
 Ultimately, the benefit of this is that we can use Node.js to then create a web server on a computer or server, and then allow it to handle HTTP requests.
 So, when there is a HTTP request for a certain file, developers will use Node.js to grab the right file and serve it to a client.
 Additionally, Node.js can also be used to modify the file (HTML) before serving it, essentially it serves the same role as PHP and Apache in a LAMP.XAMP,MAMP stack where PHP dynamically modifies a webpage and Apache handles the HTTP requests.

+To be clear, Node JS is not just for web development, it's a JavaScript Engine outside of the browser, you can use it to even create a desktop application!

 ### Node Modules
 Node.js also has the the Node Pack Manager (NPM) which allows us to download what are considered node modules which are used for many different purpose of the web development process, from developing the material for webpages to actually hosting the web server.